 In summary, there is a risk that future actuarial measurements may differ significantly from current measurements presented in this report due to factors such as the following: plan experience differing from that anticipated by the economic or demographic assumptions, changes in economic or demographic assumptions, and changes in plan provisions or applicable law.
 Ordinarily, variations in these factors will offset to some extent.
 However, even with the expectation that not all variations in costs will likely travel in the same direction, factors such as those outlined above have the potential on their own accord to pose a significant risk to future cost levels and solvency of the system.

 CHANGES IN PLAN PROVISIONS

-The system had no changes enacted during the 2020 Regular Session of the Louisiana Legislature.
+The following changes to the system were enacted during the 2021 Regular Session of the Louisiana Legislature: